ManyTinyThings/ManyTinyThingsWeb/heat.markdown

     });
 </script>

 As you pick up and throw the ball, you give it speed, and in turn, energy.
-This kind of energy is called _kinetic energy_, or _movement energy_.
+This kind o energy is called￿ _kinetic energy_, or _movement energy_.
-When you release the ball it starts to lose energy because of the friction in the air and in the collisions with the table.
+When you release the ball it starts to lose energy because of the friction in the ai and in the collisions with the table.￿

 I added some more balls.
 Play around with them!